Department of Criminal Justice Administration FAQs

 How do I determine my advisor?

 The name and contact information for your advisor is available on Pipeline.

 For a minor in Criminal Justice, who do I see for advising?

 We do not assign minor advisors.
-Therefore, you can meet with any of our full-time faculty members for minor advising.
+Therefore, you can meet with any of our college advisors or full-time faculty members for minor advising.

 Questions about Student Forms

 What is the “upper division form” and where can I get one?